Posted on: August 12, 2021

 - Always support your claims – it is important to have examples to back up claims (these typically can be from past 18months, but do check the award’s qualifying period as they sometimes stipulate a period).
 Where possible, incorporate testimonials and soundbites from others that are relevant to the submission.
 This gives proof of the high regard and positive comments customers, contacts or suppliers have for you.
 Even better, include quantified results, for example, tracked Key Performance Indicator statistics such as customer satisfaction results, other quality measures and success rates of customers etc.

 - Tailor your messages – If you are going for more than one category in the business awards event, do tailor the submission and don’t just copy and paste.
 Also if you are a serial awards’ contender, be careful if you find yourself cutting and pasting a past submission into a new one.
 Ensure you are tailoring your messages to this specific award’s criteria and spirit.

 Some business awards involve judges coming out to interview you, look round your premises or ask you to give a presentation.
 With each of these options, preparation is crucial as you want to make the activity an impressive experience for them and contribute positively to your submission.
 If you have judges coming to your premises to view your operations consider and plan:

 - Which of your team would be the most impressive for them to meet

 - Which team members should they meet as they link in with the key messages in your submission

 - The activities or processes they should see in operation

 It clearly pays to be prepared and plan when putting your business forward for an award.
-Whilst we’ve looked here at tips for the submission itself, there are also many marketing opportunities in participating in the whole awards’ process.
-In our next article in this two-part series we’ll discuss how to make the most of these and share ideas on communication themes and activities you can undertake to get your share (if not more) of the award’s publicity.
+Whilst we’ve looked here at tips for the submission itself, there are also many marketing opportunities from participating in the whole awards’ process.
+We cover those in this article, in particular how to make the most of the award’s publicity.
 In the meantime, if you would like help with an award submission, do get in touch.